NASA's Ingenuity helicopter makes maiden flight on Mars in a "Wright brothers moment"

 After a detailed analysis, the helicopter team went with the first option.

-"This solution is the least disruptive to a helicopter that, up until we identified the (command sequence timing) issue, has been behaving just as we expected," Aung said in a blog post.
-"It is the most straightforward, since we do not have to change its configuration.
+"This solution is the least disruptive to a helicopter that, up until we identified the (command sequence timing) issue, has been behaving just as we expected," Aung said earlier in a blog post.
+"It is the most straightforward, since we do not have to change its configuration."

-"We also know that if the first attempt does not work on Monday, we can try these commands again, with good probability that subsequent tries in the days following would work even if the first doesn't.
-For these reasons, we've chosen to pursue this path."
+Up to four more test flights are planned over the next several days, pushing the helicopter to slightly higher altitudes and more far-ranging traverses to put its compact systems through their paces.

+After that, Perseverance will move on to its primary science mission, leaving the helicopter behind as the rover begins searching for signs of past microbial life in ancient lakebed deposits on the floor of Jezero Crater.